GLOBAL MARKETS-Stocks climb ahead of Fed statement

 With just over half of S&P 500 companies having reported second-quarter results, 73 percent have been above expectations, compared with a 70 percent beat rate over the past four quarters, according to Thomson Reuters data.

-MSCI’s all-country world stock index rose 0.65 percent, while the FTSEurofirst index of leading European shares closed up 1.02 percent at 1,561.48.
+MSCI’s all-country world stock index rose 0.63 percent, while the FTSEurofirst index of leading European shares rose .95 percent.

-In Europe, carmaker Peugeot reported first-half net income for the first time in four years, boosting its shares 6 percent.
+In Europe, carmaker Peugeot reported first-half net income for the first time in four years.
 Oil major Total posted higher-than-expected second-quarter profits.

-Merger activity also lifted shares, with Italcementi surging 49 percent and HeidelbergCement falling 6 percent after its takeover offer.

 Oil prices reversed early losses and rose after weekly data showed an unexpectedly large drawdown in U.S. crude inventories.